tpbrawn/2AC_APlusMaze/2AC/README.md

 The **2AC** folder contains code and related files for operantly training rodents on a two-alternative choice auditory classification task on an automated plus maze.

+This program shines one of two LEDs (north or south) and waits for response via beam break of associated IR detector.
+Upon response, an auditory stimulus is played and the East and West LEDs shine and await response via the associated IR detectors.
+One sound indicates East response and one sound indicates West response.
+Upon correct response, the associated step motor is moved to produce liquid reward from the syringe pump and the same sound is played again from the response port speaker.
+Upon incorrect response, an error sound is played.

 **Python Files**:

 - 2AC_V02.py (required)